 - Select evergreen plants: They will provide you with year-round interest, even when the pool is closed.

-- Choose shrubs and trees with minimum litter: Falling or decaying of organic materials will leave your hardscape features stained.
+- Choose shrubs and trees with minimum litter: Falling or decaying organic materials will leave your hardscape features stained.

 Tips to Plant Natural Privacy Screens Effectively